sitphp/doubles/doc/getting_started.md

         function testMyFirstTest(){
             // Get a double instance of type "dummy" for class "Foo"
-            $double = Doublit::dummy_instance(Foo::class);
+            $double = Doublit::dummy(Foo::class)->getInstance();
         }

     }

 ### Creating a "mock" double
 A double is called a "mock" when all the methods of the original class are overwritten to behave the same as in the original class.
 If you are not sure what doubles of type "mock" are, you can get more details on the [introduction page](/doc/intro).
-To get a "mock" double instance, use the `mock_instance` method :
+To get a "mock" double instance, use the `mock` method :

     {.language-php}
     use \Doublit\Doublit;